3-norm/Image_Classification/README.md

     **Setting the Model File Paths**

-    When loading the models, you need to set the model file paths according to your local environment.
+    When loading the models, you need to set the file paths according to your local environment.

+    Additionally, after training is complete, you should update the .pth filenames to match the actual names of the generated files.

-    Modify the following part with `your_path` to the path of the saved model files.
+    In the following code, replace `your_path` with the location where the model files are saved, and update the .pth filenames to the actual generated filenames:

     ```python
     model1_path = "your_path/wide-resnet_best_model.pth"